Advice for when you have been given refugee status

 0808 8010 503

-Website: Migrant Help
+Website: Migrant Help.

 The benefit for those not working or on a low income is Universal Credit.
-You need to apply online at the link below either as a single person or a couple if you have a partner.
-Once the form is complete, you will need to go onto your Universal Credit journal to verify your identity.
-Once done, the Jobcentre will call you to arrange an appointment to see you.
+You need to apply online using the link below either as a single person or a couple if you have a partner.

 Following your Jobcentre appointment, it takes on average five weeks for your claim to be processed if successful.